Pixel 4

-The Pixel 4 and Pixel 4 XL are a pair of Android smartphones designed, developed, and marketed by Google as part of the Google Pixel product line.
+The Pixel 4 and Pixel 4 XL are a pair of Android-based smartphones designed, developed, and marketed by Google as part of the Google Pixel product line.
 They collectively serve as the successors to the Pixel 3 and Pixel 3 XL.
 They were officially announced on October 15, 2019 at the Made by Google event and released in the United States on October 24, 2019.
 On September 30, 2020, they were succeeded by the Pixel 5.

 History

 Google confirmed the device's design in June 2019 after renders of it were leaked online.

 In the United States, the Pixel 4 was the first Pixel phone to be offered for sale by all major wireless carriers at launch.
 Previous flagship Pixel models had launched as exclusives to Verizon and Google Fi; the midrange Pixel 3a was additionally available from Sprint and T-Mobile, but not AT&T, at its launch.
 As with all other Pixel releases, Google offered unlocked U.S. versions through its website.

-The phones were officially announced on October 15, 2019 and released in the United States on October 24, 2019.
+The phones were officially announced on October 15, 2019, and released in the United States on October 24, 2019.
 On January 10, 2020, Pixel 4 price dropped below the Black Friday prices.
 They were discontinued in August 2020.